-Dr. Kaslow is our vice president of Product Development and leader of PATH Center for Vaccine Innovation and Access.
+Dr. Kaslow is our vice president of Essential Medicines and director of the PATH Center for Vaccine Innovation and Access.
 Photo: PATH/PatrickMcKern.

 Dr. Kaslow has more than 25 years of experience in vaccine research and development.
 Before joining PATH in 2012 as director of MVI's work to drive the development of safe and effective vaccines against malaria, he held key advisory positions with MVI and the Bill & Melinda Gates Foundation related to malaria vaccines.
 Prior to that, he oversaw project leadership and management of Merck Research Laboratories’ vaccine pipeline and founded the Malaria Vaccine Development Unit at the National Institutes of Health.